 ADHD may cause a person to struggle with organizing and prioritizing tasks since the ADHD brain tends to value novelty over importance.
 A long to-do list can quickly overwhelm someone with ADHD up to the point they feel almost paralyzed, unable to take action or make decisions until they regain composure.

 Restlessness and fidgeting

-A person with ADHD may constantly move about, fidget, shift in their seat, or tap their hands or feet.
-They may find it hard to sit still and are always entertaining a flurry of thoughts.
+A person with ADHD may constantly move about, fidget, shift in their seat, tap their hands or feet.
+They may find it hard to sit still and stimming is a usual behavior to keep themselves calm and manage a flurry of thoughts.

 Someone with ADHD may find it difficult to stay focused on the conversation, especially if the topic doesn’t interest them.
 They may interrupt the other person, go off on a tangent while speaking, or speak too quickly or too much.

 Impulsiveness may present in various ways.
 Individuals with ADHD may say something, purchase an item, make a decision, or perform an action without thoroughly considering the consequences.